 - Review FIN-006, Section 3 for information regarding liability coverage, physical damage coverage, and accident reporting procedures.

 - Obtain from the driver of a University vehicle, a copy of the Auto Loss Notice and request a Police Report (if available) for any accident occurring out-of-state or in the District of Columbia and send to the Office of Property Liability & Risk Management as mandated by the Provisions of Section 52-4, of the Code of Virginia, of 1950 as Amended, Memo-2001-No.10.

 Proper Vehicle Use – Department or Unit Responsibilities:

 Each department or unit that is assigned or operates University vehicles must establish a system for authorizing vehicle use.
 The Manager/Supervisor must:

 - Allow only drivers with valid licenses to operate a University vehicle.
 Students who do not have an employment relationship with the University must not be authorized to transport passengers on behalf of the University.
 Additionally, others who do not have an employment relationship with the University who are under 21 years of age must not be authorized to transport passengers.

 - Initiate through Human Resources annual driving record checks for employees currently driving University vehicles as a requirement of the job.

 - Notify Human Resources of any position that requires driving so that the initial driving record check can be completed on those who apply for the position.

 - Equip each University vehicle with a copy of the Driver’s Responsibilities and provide a copy to each individual authorized to operate a University vehicle.

 - Provide authorized drivers with adequate training on specific features and handling followed by driving practice for unfamiliar vehicles.

-- Not transport groups of high school and younger students in the University’s care in 12 and 15-passenger vans, or other vehicles designed to transport 10 or more passengers that do not meet school bus standards.
+- Not transport groups of high school and younger students in the University’s care in vehicles designed to transport 10 or more passengers that do not meet school bus standards.
 These standards can be found in CFR Title 49-Transportation Chapter V Part 571 Federal Motor Vehicle Safety Standards 571.220 – 222.